awesome/hoe-manifest/README.md

 Just install the gem:

-    $ gem install hoe-man
+    $ gem install hoe-manifest

 ## License

-The `hoe-man` scripts are dedicated to the public domain.
+The `hoe-manifest` scripts are dedicated to the public domain.
 Use it as you please with no restrictions whatsoever.